-Does my organisation need to consider the ethical implications and risk of data collection during the COVID-19 pandemic?
+Does my organisation need to consider the ethical implications and risk of data collection during infectious disease outbreaks?

 To help ensure that planned data collection is ethical, many organisations produce their own guidelines.
 This may include checklists of dos and don’ts which set out the practical steps you should take to make sure that your work is ethical.
-If these guidelines are not available in your organisation or further guidance is needed there are also many tools available online to aid organisations in ethical data collection, including this Hygiene Hub resource and this ALNAP report.
+If these guidelines are not available in your organisation or further guidance is needed, there are also many tools available online to aid organisations in ethical data collection, including this Hygiene Hub resource and this ALNAP report.

 The primary purpose of all ethical guidelines relating to data collection is to protect the participants who are involved in the data collection from harm and to ensure that the data collected is credible and useful.
-It is also important, particularly during the COVID-19 pandemic, to protect data collectors from unnecessary risks.
+It is also important, particularly during disease outbreaks, to protect data collectors from unnecessary risks.

 Some things to take into consideration when carrying out any data collection include: